 Mindfulness is more like a mental state or a state of being, while meditation is an activity.
 Mindfulness meditation is a type of meditation that can help us to get to that mindful state.
 But to be mindful, meditation is not always necessary.

-Contrary to what most people believe, mindfulness doesn’t always make you feel calm and peaceful.
+But contrary to what most people believe, mindfulness is not relaxation.
+It doesn’t always make you feel calm and peaceful.
 You might feel relaxed and it might reduce your stress eventually but it’s not guaranteed.

 Mindfulness is not about running away from your experiences.